Peter Rabbit 2: The Runaway: Plot

-Thomas and Bea get married, with all their friends, human and animal, attending, and Peter accepts this new part of his life.
-After their honeymoon, Thomas helps Bea as she works on her children’s storybooks based on Peter and his friends.
-Peter is a bit dismayed to know that the books have portrayed him as “naughty”, and does not want to think about Thomas and Bea starting their own family without him.
-Bea then gets a letter in the mail from a publisher who wants to distribute her books.

-Thomas and Bea take Peter, Benjamin, Flopsy, Mopsy, and Cottontail to meet the publisher, Nigel Basil-Jones.
-The other rabbits, barring a suspicious Cottontail, seem to like Nigel, until he presents his marketing plan toward the rabbits, which paints Peter as a troublemaker.
-They even see a billboard for a potential Peter Rabbit movie, which makes him look outright villainous.
+Some time after the events of the first film, Thomas McGregor and Beatrix Potter get married, with their friends, human and animal, attending, while Peter Rabbit accepts having Thomas in his life.
+A month after their honeymoon, Thomas helps Bea as she works on her children's storybook based on Peter and his friends, but Peter is disappointed that the book portrays him as naughty.
+After getting a letter from a publishing company wanting to distribute the book, Thomas and Bea take Peter, Benjamin, Flopsy, Mopsy, and Cottontail to meet the publisher, Nigel Basil-Jones, who presents his marketing plan which paints Peter as a troublemaker and shows a billboard design for a potential movie that makes him look villainous.

-A dismayed Peter walks away from the group and goes into town, where he meets an older rabbit named Barnabas.
-After getting into some more mischief, Barnabas recognizes Peter as the son of his old friend when they would swipe food from the McGregor farm.
-He is impressed with Peter’s movements and skills, but they are unfortunately caught by animal catchers, who take them to a pet pound, where they were taken in by a little girl named Amelia.
-After an afternoon spent being washed and roughly played with, the family steps out of the house, leaving Peter and Barnabas in a cage.
-Barnabas manages to free himself and Peter, so they go to raid the family’s fridge with the help of Barnabas’ crew.
-As they try to sneak the food out, Amelia’s mother comes back intending to get rid of the rabbits before her kids come home.
-The animals manage to run from her as she chases them into town, and they get away with their food into their hideout.
-Barnabas later takes Peter through the town as he talks about how his father used to steal for Peter and his sisters to keep their bellies full.
-Thomas and Bea then find Peter and bring him home while Barnabas returns to his hideout.
+Dismayed, Peter walks away from the group and goes into town where he meets an older rabbit named Barnabas, who claims to be an old friend of his late father.
+They are snared by animal catchers, who take them to a pet pound, where they were taken in by a girl named Amelia.
+Barnabas and Peter raid the family's fridge with the help of Barnabas’ crew, and take the food back to their hideout.
+Barnabas talks about how his father used to steal for Peter and his sisters to keep their bellies full until Thomas and Bea find Peter and bring him home.
 The next morning, Peter tells Benjamin about Barnabas and convinces him and his sisters to join him in meeting the crew.
-Barnabas recognizes Peter’s sisters and divulges to all of them his big plan to rob from the farmers market, with their big score being packs of dried fruit.
+Recognising Peter's sisters and Benjamin, Barnabas divulges his big plan to rob from the farmers market, with their big score being packs of dried fruit.
+The rabbits gather help from their animal friends to pull off their heist.